VictoriaMetrics/VictoriaMetrics/docs/CaseStudies.md

 We are still in the process of migration, but we are really happy with the whole stack.
 It has proven as an essential piece for insight into our services during COVID-19 and has enabled us to provide better service and spot problems faster.

+## Idealo.de

+[idealo.de](https://www.idealo.de/) is the leading price comparison website in Germany.
+We use Prometheus for metrics on our container platform.
+When we introduced Prometheus at idealo we started with m3db as a longterm storage.
+In our setup m3db was quite unstable and consumed a lot of resources.

+VictoriaMetrics runs very stable for us and uses only a fraction of the resources.
+Although we also increased our retention time from 1 month to 13 months.

+Numbers:

+- The number of active time series per VictoriaMetrics instance is 21M.
+- Total ingestion rate 120k metrics per second.
+- The total number of datapoints 3.1 trillion.
+- The average time series churn rate is ~9M per day.
+- The average query rate is ~20 per second.
+Response time for 99th quantile is 120ms.
+- Retention: 13 months.
+- Size of all datapoints: 3.5 TB